 - A common problem with 10 lb. bumpers plates the warping of the plate or the steel flange rings popping out of the plate when dropped repeatedly.
 We’ve addressed this issue with our NEW smaller 10 lb. bumper plates.
 The diameter of this 10 lb. bumper has been decreased to 14″ while the depth has been increased to 1 3/8″.

 - Three pairs of 10 lb.
-XMark HI-IMPACT Low Bounce 90 percent virgin rubber black Olympic bumper plates with heavy duty curved stainless steel flange rings ensuring a snug fit on your Olympic bar.
+XMark HI-IMPACT Low Bounce 90 percent virgin rubber black Olympic bumper plates with heavy-duty curved stainless steel flange rings ensure a snug fit on your Olympic bar.

 - Manufactured from 90 percent virgin rubber, the XM-3393 bumper plates feature a slim profile and a dead bounce.